-1. Student qualifications to be enrolled in dual enrollment courses include:

-a. the demonstration of a readiness for college-level coursework if the student is enrolled in college courses;

-b. readiness for career-level coursework if the student is to be enrolled in career courses;

-c. common placement examination scores necessary for enrollment in dual enrollment courses;

-d. the student must have a 3.0 unweighted GPA for college credit and a 2.0 unweighted GPA for career certificate dual enrollment courses.

-- 2. All students making application for dual enrollment/early admission programs must have prior approval of the principal or his/her designee. - 3.
-A student must clear community college courses for dual enrollment credit in advance with the Hamilton County High School guidance department chairperson.
+- 1. Student qualifications to be enrolled in dual enrollment courses include: - a. the demonstration of a readiness for college-level coursework if the student is enrolled in college courses; - b. readiness for career-level coursework if the student is to be enrolled in career courses: - c. common placement examination scores necessary for enrollment in dual enrollment courses; - d. the student must have a 3.0 unweighted GPA for college credit and a 2.0 unweighted GPA for career certificate dual enrollment courses. - 2.
+All students making application for dual enrollment/early admission programs must have prior approval of the principal or his/her designee. - A student must clear community college courses for dual enrollment credit in advance with the Hamilton County High School guidance department chairperson.
 Prerequisite courses in English and mathematics may be required. - 4.
-The dual articulation agreement may not include language to limit the number of that a student may enroll in at the postsecondary institution.
+A student will reduce his/her high school course load to correspond with the number of college courses taken.
+This may be waived by the Superintendent/designee.

+A student will reduce his/her high school course load to correspond with the number of college courses taken.
+This may be waived by the Superintendent/designee.